codecarton/.github/profile/README.md

 Welcome to Code Carton!

 We make apps for the Apple ecosystem.
-We are currently working on [Fractionally Calcualtor](https://testflight.apple.com/join/wHC1TRcn) - A modern fraction calculator.
+We are currently working on [One16](https://codecarton.com) - A modern fraction calculator for woodworkers.